Failure Modes in Multi-Hop QA: The Weakest Link Effect and the Recognition Bottleneck: Results and Discussion

-\paragraph{The ``Weakest Link Law'' of Multi-Hop Reasoning.} The Cross Test (\Cref{fig:cross_test_main}) further reveals the fragility of multi-hop reasoning.
-When evidence is split between a high-visibility bucket (Beginning) and a low-visibility bucket (Middle), performance does not average out; it collapses to the performance level of the weakest bucket.
-We term this the \textbf{Weakest Link Law}: the probability of successful reasoning is bounded by the minimum recognition probability of any supporting fact.
+\paragraph{The ``Weakest Link Effect'' of Multi-Hop Reasoning.} The Cross Test (\Cref{fig:cross_test_main}) further reveals the fragility of multi-hop reasoning.
+When evidence is split between a high-visibility bucket and a low-visibility bucket, performance does not average out; it collapses toward the weaker bucket.
+For instance, Ministral-8B-Instruct on MuSiQue achieves $29.71\%$ when both gold documents are in the Beginning bucket and $18.67\%$ when both are in the Middle; with gold split across Beginning+Middle (B+M), accuracy drops to $21.54\%$ — below the $24.19\%$ naive average and close to the weaker Middle rate.
+We term this the \textbf{Weakest Link Effect}: the probability of successful reasoning is bounded by the minimum recognition probability of any supporting fact.
 If the model cannot robustly attend to the second hop, the entire reasoning chain breaks, regardless of how salient the first hop was.
+These step-function and Weakest Link patterns replicate on 2WikiMultiHopQA (\Cref{tab:2wiki-spread-distance}, \Cref{tab:2wiki-cross-local-idx}, \Cref{tab:2wiki-cross-weakest-link}), extend to MuSiQue 3-/4-hop (\Cref{tab:multihop-single-bucket}, \Cref{tab:multihop-cross-weakest-link}), and persist at 32B scale (\Cref{tab:32b-spread-distance}); full results in \Cref{appx:supplementary-validation}.